techjay-c/tp/docs/UserGuide.md

 **Format:** `delete-patient PATIENT_ID`

 <div markdown="span" class="alert alert-warning">:exclamation: **CAUTION:**
 This command is DESTRUCTIVE!
-Patients deleted will need to be added back and their previous records may be removed.
+The records of all deleted dentists will be removed.
 **Proceed with caution!**
 </div>